Frequently Asked Questions (FAQ)

 What Is Cybersecurity For Privacy by Design (C4P)?

-Cybersecurity For Privacy by Design (C4P) is simply the concept of designing, implementing and maintaining the appropriate cybersecurity controls that address the confidentiality and integrity side of privacy concerns with Personal Information (PI).
+Cybersecurity For Privacy by Design (C4P) is simply the concept of designing, implementing and maintaining the appropriate cybersecurity controls that address the confidentiality and integrity side of data privacy concerns with Personal Information (PI).

-Surprising to many people, privacy protections overlay most existing security protection mechanisms.
+Surprising to many people, data privacy protections overlay most existing security protection mechanisms.
 In a C4P model, the focus is on People, Processes and Technology (PPT) to:

 - Enable privacy.